arcnmx/screenstub/README.md

 `screenstub` uses [DDC/CI](https://en.wikipedia.org/wiki/Display_Data_Channel)
 to switch monitor inputs when its window is visible and/or in focus.
 It is intended to be used in fullscreen with virtual workspaces, and switches to the VM input when its workspace is visible.
+Many options are available for working with input forwarding to a VM, and if used without DDC/CI it becomes similar to something like Synergy.

 ## Installation